Jump to accessibility statement Skip to content

 Find out more

 While university isn’t for everyone, we hope we’ve shown you some of the benefits of attending university, and why it’s still worth it.
-There are many ways to tailor your university experience to suit you to make sure you get the most out of the time obtaining your degree, and that prepares you for your future.
+There are many ways to tailor your university experience to suit you to make sure you get the most out of it in preparation for your future.

-You can find out more about the courses we offer at the University of Sunderland by visiting the relevant subject areas, and hearing from our current students.
-You can also book on to an Open Day and experience our city by the sea for yourself.
+You can find out more about the courses we offer by visiting the relevant subject areas and hearing from our current students.
+You can also book an Open Day and experience our city by the sea for yourself.

 Published: 14 January 2025